madame-r/react_native_todolist/README.md

 # To Do List

-This mobile app  allows users to create, view, and manage tasks or items.
+This mobile app  done with React native, allows users to create, view, and manage tasks or items.
 This app is commonly used on a mobile device for task organization and helps users stay productive.

 ## Educational Purpose

 - Adding new tasks
 - Viewing a list of tasks
+- Storing the tasks
 - Deleting tasks that are no longer needed
+- Clearing all the tasks at once